Serving a FastAPI app with Poetry and Docker

 restart: always

-, you should get an authentication error.
+init: trueNow, if you navigate to https://localhost, you should get an authentication error.
 You'll want to deploy your app to a server with a domain name and set up Cloudflare to proxy your server.
 Typically, you'll want to add an A record to your domain pointing to your server's IP address and set up Cloudflare to proxy your server.
 Once that's done, you should be able to access your server over HTTPS.